 Here are the unknown variables to be estimated:

-- the Secondary Ceiling (reflecting statewide district costs) increases anywhere from about $80 to $200 each year;
+- the Secondary Ceiling (reflecting statewide district costs) typically increases by about $80 to $250 each year;

 - the Secondary Guarantee is determined by the amount of funding the state appropriates to General Aid; and

 - the Tertiary Guarantee is based on statewide property valuation and statewide total membership.